dupi-singh/cheatsheets/README.md

 # cheatsheets
-Various cheat sheets for day to day usage
+Various cheatsheets for day to day usage